Wrongful Termination In Ontario: 29 Questions & Expert Answers

 15. "I was terminated without cause, but was not offered notice, pay in lieu of notice, or a release, what now?"

 If you were terminated without cause in Ontario, and were not offered notice, pay in lieu of notice, or a release, you might have a claim for wrongful termination and should consult with an employment lawyer for advice.
 It's important to note that you have two years from your termination date to file a wrongful termination claim in court, commonly referred to as the statute of limitations.
-Human rights complaints have a shorter, one-year deadline.

 16. "How does termination without cause affect my eligibility for Employment Insurance (EI)?"